-(a) Represents the portion of the 2010, 2009 and 2008 special items attributable to the Asset Management segment (see Note 23 of Notes to Consolidated Financial Statements).

-(d) Excludes headcount related to indirect support functions, with such headcount being included in the Corporate segment.
+- (a) Represents the portion of the 2010, 2009 and 2008 special items attributable to the Asset Management segment (see Note 22 of Notes to Consolidated Financial Statements). - (b) A non-U.S. GAAP measure that management believes provides the most meaningful comparison between historical, present and future periods. - (c) Includes indirect support costs (including compensation and benefits expense and other operating expenses related thereto). - (d) Excludes headcount related to indirect support functions, with such headcount being included in the Corporate segment.